 – Although a lot of people think of groceries as a “fixed” amount each month, there is actually a LOT of discretionary spending that’s often done at the grocery store.
 So, if you’re tight on money, it’s much easier to look at that half-gallon of ice cream and recognize it as a want (or that bag of rolls that just looks good or that gallon of orange juice you hadn’t planned on getting but that’s on sale…) and not something you really need to get.
 We tend to eat MUCH healthier when we’re on a super tight budget because we just can’t afford to buy a whole lot of treats and processed things.

 – I shop at a limited number of stores so that I know what a “really good” price on something is.
-Right now, I only shop at a bulk store (Sam’s Club) and Smith’s regularly, and because I’ve just shopped at those two places for years, I know the usual prices on all the things that we purchase on a regular basis, so I try to plan out my trips based on that.
-Sometimes I’ll hit up both stores on the same grocery day (like I did this morning), and sometimes I’ll just visit one of them in a week (or two), but I try not to buy anything there that’s not going to net me the best price.
+Right now, I only shop at a bulk store (Sam’s Club), Walmart, and Smith’s regularly, and because I’ve shopped at those places for years, I know the usual prices on all the things that we purchase on a regular basis, so I try to plan out my trips based on that.
+(I also did a formal price comparison between all three stores, and even after thinking I knew the best prices at the different stores, the results actually really surprised me.)
+Sometimes I’ll hit up multiple stores on the same grocery day (like I did this morning), and sometimes I’ll just visit one of them in a week (or two), but I try not to buy anything there that’s not going to net me the best price.
 Therefore, if I know cereal is better at Smith’s (because of coupons and specials and such), I will not buy cereal at Sam’s Club, even if it means an extra trip to Smith’s later that day or, more often, me just waiting until the next week to buy that item.

 4. I buy meat in bulk, when possible.